 7. Online Tools

 Software or online services you purchased to run your business can be deducted.
 Expenses that fall under this category include tools for photo editing, project management, social media management, stock photos, email service, invoicing, and accounting.
-Even your tax prep software (like TurboTax) can be deducted.
+Even your tax prep software can be deducted.

 8. Bank Fees